Academic Program Development

-New Degree Development Process
+New Degree Program Proposals

 Stage 1: Academic Plan

-- The Campus Academic Plan and New Degree Summary Statements are submitted to the Chancellor's Office for approval by the Board of Trustees.
-If approved, there is a five-year window to implement the new program.
+- The New Degree Summary Statement and the Campus Academic Plan are submitted for review by the Chancellor's Office.
+If approved by the Board of Trustees, there is a five-year window to implement the new program.

-Stage 2: Degree Program Proposal
+Stage 2: New Degree Program Proposal

 Stage 3: Campus Curriculum Review

 - The new program proposal is submitted for approval by the department curriculum committee, the college curriculum committee, and the Academic Senate Curriculum Committee.
 It is the author's responsibility to ensure that the program proposal progresses through all the required campus approvals, and the author should plan to be in attendance at all meetings.
 Associated course proposals can be submitted through the curriculum management system at the same time as the program proposal.